 The notice to appear is issued in lieu of physical arrest and booking into the jail.
-Not only does the notice to appear facilitate the pretrial release of the person accused of the crime, the notice to appear can also serve as a charging instrument.
+Not only does the notice to appear facilitate the pretrial release of the person accused of the crime, but the notice to appear also serves as the charging instrument.

 When Can a Notice to Appear Be Issued?

 The notice to appear can be issued by either the arresting officer at the time of arrest or by the booking officer at the jail.
 Florida law describes the circumstances under which the arresting or booking officers is permitted to issue a notice to appear.